checkiamsiam/dohash-npm-package/readme.md

 dohash is a lightweight npm package that provides a simple way to hash and encode strings for basic data obfuscation.
 It is not designed for secure hashing or encryption purposes, but rather for adding a layer of string transformation that can be useful when storing data locally or in cookies.

+# **Caution**:

-**Caution**: This package should not be used for hashing sensitive or critical information.
-It is meant for basic obfuscation and should not be relied upon for strong security requirements.
+<span style="color: yellow;">This package should not be used for hashing sensitive or critical information.
+It is meant for basic obfuscation and should not be relied upon for strong security requirements.</span>

 ## Installation